MabezDev/blog/content/blog/posts/esp32-rust.md

 +++
 title="Rust on the ESP32"
-date=2019-08-28
+date=2019-09-10
 draft=false
 [taxonomies]
 tags=["rust", "esp32", "llvm"]
 +++

-About six months ago, I made a [post on reddit](https://www.reddit.com/r/rust/comments/ar2d3r/espressif_have_finally_released_an_llvm_fork_this/) highlighting the launch of Espressif's llvm xtensa fork.
-I quickly got to bootstrapping the compiler and soon it was possible to generate valid xtensa binaries with Rust!
-Shortly after I had to put this on hold as I finished my final year of university, in which I used Rust in my dissertation, an embedded ['smartwatch'](https://github.com/MWatch) (I may write about this in the future if anyone is interested).
+About six months ago, I made a [post on reddit](https://www.reddit.com/r/rust/comments/ar2d3r/espressif_have_finally_released_an_llvm_fork_this/) highlighting the launch of Espressif's llvm xtensa fork, not too long after, I had a working `rustc` toolchain capable of generating xtensa assembly.
+At this point I had to put this project to the side to finish my final year of university.
+Funnily enough I didn't stray too far, my final year project used Rust to create a ['smartwatch'](https://github.com/MWatch) (I may write about this in the future, if anyone is interested).

-Since then I have seen a few posts utilising my fork to run Rust on the [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) ([see this great write up](https://dentrassi.de/2019/06/16/rust-on-the-esp-and-how-to-get-started/) by ctron, if you haven't already), most of which are building on top of esp-idf which is written in C. Today I'll be discussing the steps I took to generate valid binaries for the xtensa architecture with `rustc` and then write some `no_std` code to build a blinky program for the ESP32 only using Rust!
+Since then I have seen a few posts utilising my fork to run Rust on the [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) ([see this great write up](https://dentrassi.de/2019/06/16/rust-on-the-esp-and-how-to-get-started/) by ctron, if you haven't already), most of which are building on top of [esp-idf](https://github.com/espressif/esp-idf) which is written in C. In this post I'll be discussing the steps I took to generate valid binaries for the xtensa architecture with `rustc` and then write some `no_std` code to build a blinky program for the ESP32 only using Rust!

 ## Hacking the compiler

 In March of 2019, Espressif released their first run at an [llvm fork](https://github.com/espressif/llvm-xtensa) to support the xtensa architecure.
 Shortly after I got to work bootstrapping Rust to use this newly created fork.
-Now prior to this I'd had no experience with the compiler, fortunately I came across the [RISCV PR](https://github.com/rust-lang/rust/pull/52787) which gave me a rough idea of what was required.
-Fairly soon after that I was able to generate xtensa assembly from Rust!
+Prior to this project, I'd had no experience with the compiler, fortunately I came across the [RISCV PR](https://github.com/rust-lang/rust/pull/52787) which gave me a rough idea of what was required.
+After *many* build attempts I finally got it working; I was now able to generate xtensa assembly from Rust source code!

-The next step was to assemble and link the generated assembly; the llvm fork in it's current state cannot perform object generation, so we must use an external assembler.
+The next step was to assemble and link the generated assembly.
+The llvm fork in it's current state cannot perform object generation, so we must use an external assembler.
 Luckily Rust allows us to do so by specifying the `linker_flavor` as `gcc` and providing a path to the linker with the `linker` target option, in this case `xtensa-esp32-elf-gcc`.
-I was now able to create static binaries capable of running on xtensa cpu's, woohoo.
+After that I created a few built-in targets (which you can see [here](https://github.com/MabezDev/rust-xtensa/blob/ad570c5cb999f62a03156286fdb5d3d1bbd0fb8b/src/librustc_target/spec/xtensa_esp32_none_elf.rs)); `xtensa-esp32-none-elf` for the ESP32; `xtensa-esp8266-none-elf` for the ESP8266; finally the `xtensa-unknown-none-elf` target for a generic xtensa target.

 ## Blinky code

-Now lets try and get a board to blink an LED.
-First off, we need out basic program structure. `xtensa_lx6_rt` does most of the heavy lifting in this respect, we simply need to define an entry point and the panic handler.
+Now lets try and get a ESP32 board to blink the onboard LED using just Rust.
+First off, we need our basic program structure.
+The `xtensa_lx6_rt` crate does most of the heavy lifting in this respect, we simply need to define an entry point and the panic handler.
+Some of this may look vaguely familiar if you have any experience with `cortex-m` development on Rust, I've tried to mirror the API as best as I can.

 ```rust
 #![no_std]